tjjfvi/OctoPrint-SlicerSettingsParser/README.md

 You will most likely want to install another plugin to use the metadata.
 Such plugins of mine are:
  - [OctoPrint-SlicerSettingsTab](https://github.com/tjjfvi/OctoPrint-SlicerSettingsTab)

+### Cura

+Cura doesn't natively support injecting the slicer settings into the gcode, so you must add [this](https://gist.github.com/tjjfvi/75210b2ed20ed194d6eab48bf70c4f12) to your start/end gcode.

 ## Configuration